 - A12: Applicants who are witnesses or otherwise vulnerable people who are afforded protected person status due to a real and immediate risk to their lives will be made a direct offer.
 If refused the applicant will be suspended or removed from the Housing Register. - A1: Homeless households owed the main housing duty by the Council who are placed in emergency temporary accommodation.
-These applicants will be made a direct offer of suitable accommodation. - B2: Households threatened with homelessness who would be owed the main housing duty but where the household is making their own arrangements in unsettled accommodation will be made a direct offer if they have not placed a bid on a suitable property for six months. - A2: Successors, non-statutory successors with a priority need and lawful tenants of registered providers who are approved for an offer of smaller or more suitable accommodation will be made a direct offer if they have not placed a bid on a suitable property for three months. - A10: Former tenants of Registered Providers or temporary accommodation in Adur/Worthing, who have been given an undertaking to accommodate at the time their tenancy was relinquished, will be made a direct offer if they have not placed a bid on a suitable property for three months. - A9: Applicants where a priority transfer has been agreed due to imminent personal risk to the household will be made a direct offer - A7: Applicants leaving supported housing, where there is an overriding need for social housing and the Council will have nomination rights to a supported housing property following the vacancy arising, will be made a direct offer if they have not placed a bid on a suitable property for three months. - A8: Care leavers moving on from supported accommodation who fail to bid successfully or have an urgent need to move may be made a direct offer.
+These applicants will be made a direct offer of suitable accommodation. - B2: Households threatened with homelessness who would be owed the main housing duty but where the household is making their own arrangements in unsettled accommodation will be made a direct offer if they have not placed a bid on a suitable property for six months. - A2: Successors, non-statutory successors with a priority need and lawful tenants of registered providers who are approved for an offer of smaller or more suitable accommodation will be made a direct offer if they have not placed a bid on a suitable property for three months. - A10: Former tenants of Registered Providers or temporary accommodation in Adur/Worthing, who have been given an undertaking to accommodate at the time their tenancy was relinquished, will be made a direct offer if they have not placed a bid on a suitable property for three months. - A9: Applicants where a priority transfer has been agreed due to imminent personal risk to the household will be made a direct offer if they have not placed a bid on a suitable property for three months. - A7: Applicants leaving supported housing, where there is an overriding need for social housing and the Council will have nomination rights to a supported housing property following the vacancy arising, will be made a direct offer if they have not placed a bid on a suitable property for three months. - A8: Care leavers moving on from supported accommodation who fail to bid successfully or have an urgent need to move may be made a direct offer. - Applicants living in the Borough/District and who qualify to be on the Adur/Worthing Housing Register and where there is no suitable accommodation available to meet their needs in the area but there is suitable accommodation in another Housing Authority areas.